|

 principal objective of the project is to develop an

-economically sustainable horse industry throughout
+economically sustainable horse industry throughout the

-socio-economic development of the region. |
+to the socio-economic development of the region. |